Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 Dedicated wheelchair spaces are available on Regiojet trains.

-Cheap train tickets from Prague to Amsterdam
+How do I find cheap train tickets from Prague to Amsterdam?

-The price of train tickets from Prague to Amsterdam starts at $47.81 one-way for a Standard Class ticket if you book in advance.
-Booking on the day is usually more expensive and costs can vary depending on the time of day, route or class.
+If you’re planning a trip to Europe soon, our Trainline team of experts have put together some tips to help you find cheap tickets.
+Booking on the day in Europe is usually more expensive and costs can vary depending on the time of day, route or travel class.

-Book in advance
+1. Book in advance

-Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
-If you know the dates you want to travel, you may be able to find some cheaper train tickets from Prague to Amsterdam by booking early.§
+The price of train tickets from Prague to Amsterdam starts at $49.31§ one-way for a Standard Class ticket if you book in advance.
+Most train companies across Europe release their tickets around three to six months ahead of time, so if you know the dates you want to travel, you may be able to find cheaper tickets.

-Be flexible with your travel times
+2. Be flexible with your travel times

-Choose a slower or connecting train
+4. Choose a slower or connecting train

-On some of the busier routes, you might also have the option to take a slower or connecting train.
-It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
-Plus, you'll have more time to enjoy the view of the countryside!
+On some busier routes, you might have the option to take a slower or connecting train.
+It may take longer than some high-speed or direct services, but if you have some extra time on your hands, you might find a cheaper fare.

-Look out for special deals
+5. Look out for train ticket sales and deals

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.